EDavies2020/MS2-CDavies/testing.md

 * Homepage
     * Read more/read less buttons are working correctly
-    * Link to therapies page works correctly and doesnt break the site by clicking the back button
+    * Link to therapies page works correctly and doesnt break the site when using back button
     * Testimonial carousel is working correctly.
 Again, I used a plain colour behind the text to make it clearer to the user

+* Therapies page
+    * Details buttons all open the correct modals
+    * Make an enquiry link works and doent break the site when using back button
+    * Back to therapies buttons work
+    * Testimonial carousel is working correctly.
+Again, I used a plain colour behind the text to make it clearer to the user

+* Springboard page
+    * click here to find out more... link works correctly and text fades in below
+    * Flip cards in about us section is working correctly - On mobile they only flip back once the next is flipped
+    * The email and telephone number links are all working correctly

+* Other
+    * Back to top button is working as it should on all pages and screen types
     * Each page has been tested on all screen sizes using online responsive media sites.
 I have also manually tested on my iphone phone, ipad and Christine tested using her android

-* Therapies page
-    *
+## Client feedback

+    * Christine provided her feedback on the site created for her business: [read](assets/images/testing/websitereview.pdf)